marciofrayze/rackstep-minimum-app-template/README.md

 ## How to

-To run the app, just start a rack compatible server like rackup or shotgun.
+To run the app, just start a rack compatible server like [rackup](https://github.com/rack/rackup).

+Just run `bundle install` to download the dependencies and then `bundle exec rackup` to start the server.

 ## Author

-RackStep and RackStep App Templates are developed by Marcio Frayze David - mfdavid@gmail.com.
+RackStep and RackStep App Templates are developed by Marcio Frayze David - marcio@segunda.tech.